Ah, Christmas. Is it possible to experience mindfulness at Christmas, the most frantic of seasons?

 Think Ahead

-So often at busy times of the year, our own desires get squeezed out by other people’s desires.
+At busy times of the year, other people's desires so frequently take precedence over our own.
 Think ahead and carve out time to do the things that are meaningful for you at Christmas.
-It may be that midnight mass is particularly special for you, you may love wandering around Christmas markets.
+It may be that midnight mass is particularly special for you; you may love wandering around Christmas markets.
+Of course, it isn’t strictly practical to just do what you want all the time (hello, children), but make sure that you carve out a little time for yourself.

 Say No